Pacific Squadron

-The Pacific Squadron was part of the United States Navy squadron stationed in the Pacific Ocean in the 19th and early 20th centuries.
-Initially with no United States ports in the Pacific, they operated out of storeships which provided naval supplies and purchased food and obtained water from local ports of call in the Hawaiian Islands and towns on the Pacific Coast.
-Throughout the history of the Pacific Squadron, American ships fought against several enemies.
-Over one-half of the United States Navy would be sent to join the Pacific Squadron during the Mexican–American War.
+The Pacific Squadron of the United States Navy, established c.
+1821 and disbanded in 1907, was a naval squadron stationed in the Pacific Ocean in the 19th and early 20th centuries.

+Developing from a small force protecting United States commercial shipping interests in the Pacific waters off South America, North America and Hawaii, and initially lacking United States ports in the Pacific and operating out of storeships that provided naval supplies, while obtaining food and water from local ports of call in the Hawaiian Islands and towns on the Pacific Coast, the squadron eventually expanded its size and reach as US naval power and national interests grew in the 19th and 20th Centuries.

+The small initial force expanded its scope of operations to include the Western Pacific in 1835, when the East India Squadron joined the force; by Mexican–American War period over one-half of the United States Navy was sent to join the Pacific Squadron.
 During the American Civil War, the squadron was reduced in size when its vessels were reassigned to Atlantic duty.

-When the Civil War was over, the squadron was reinforced again until being disbanded just after the turn of the 20th century.
+When the Civil War ended the squadron was reinforced again, until being disbanded just after the turn of the 20th century.
+The squadron was superseded by the establishment of the United States Pacific Fleet and the ships and personnel of the Pacific Squadron became the Pacific Fleet's Second Squadron.

 History

 Formation

 The "United States Naval Forces on Pacific Station" was established in 1818, with the USS Macedonian under John Downes setting sail to protect American interests in the Pacific Ocean.
 The Macedonian served in Chile until March 1821, when it was relieved by the USS Constellation under Charles G. Ridgely.
 These two single-frigate instances of the Pacific Station supported the Liberating Expedition of Peru in the Peruvian War of Independence.

 Most historians consider the Pacific Squadron to have been officially established in 1821 with the first multiple-ship force in the Pacific Station.
 Charles Stewart set sail with the USS Franklin and USS Dolphin in September 1821 and arrived in April 1822 to relieve Ridgely.

 This small force confined its activities initially to the Pacific waters off South America, North America and Hawaii protecting United States commercial shipping interests.
 It expanded its scope of operations to include the Western Pacific in 1835, when the East India Squadron joined the force.
 The squadron was reinforced when war with Mexico began to seem a possibility.
 Sailing from the east coast to the west coast around Cape Horn was a 13000 mi to 15000 mi journey that typically took from 130 to 210 days.